jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

                 <param name="failureMessage">message.web-flag.failure</param>
             </action>

-The “someco-web-site” action is really simple.
-It is a “link” type of an action, which means it is invoking a URL that is provided in a parameter.
+The `someco-web-site` action is really simple.
+It is a `link` type of an action, which means it is invoking a URL that is provided in a parameter.
 The labels and icons will get set up in the next step.

-The “someco-web-enable” action is a little more involved.
+The `someco-web-enable` action is a little more involved.
 It is a “javascript” action, which means it is calling a client-side JavaScript handler.
 What's cool is that Alfresco has already provided a client-side handler called “onSimpleRepoAction”.
 It just needs to know the name of the repository tier action to invoke (the ones created in Step 1) and messages to display on success and failure.

-I've left out “someco-web-disable” because it is so similar.
+I've left out `someco-web-disable` because it is so similar.

-This action uses the built-in onActionSimpleRepoAction, but what if you needed to gather parameters from the end-user before calling the action?
+This action uses the built-in `onActionSimpleRepoAction`, but what if you needed to gather parameters from the end-user before calling the action?
-For that you can use onActionFormDialog.
-The itemId specifies a form ID corresponding to a form defined in share-form-config-custom.xml.
-Take a look at the document-transform action as an example.
+For that you can use `onActionFormDialog`.
+The `itemId` specifies a form ID corresponding to a form defined in share-config-custom.xml.
+Take a look at the out-of-the-box `document-transform` action as an example.

 The last part of the config is the action definitions.
 This slots the actions into the appropriate groups: